kadirccelik/EconVerse/README.md

 3. Young, A. (1995).
 The Tyranny of Numbers: Confronting the Statistical Realities of the East Asian Growth Experience.
 The Quarterly Journal of Economics, 110(3), 641–680. [https://doi.org/10.2307/2946695](https://doi.org/10.2307/2946695)
   Also available on [JSTOR](https://www.jstor.org/stable/2946695).

-## Week 2: Savings, Investment and Growth
+## Session 2: Savings, Investment and Growth

 1. Franco Modigliani, Richard Brumberg, 2005.
 "Utility Analysis and the Consumption Function: An Interpretation of Cross-Section Data", The Collected Papers of Franco Modigliani, Volume 6, Franco Modigliani
 2. N. Gregory Mankiw, David Romer, David N. Weil, A Contribution to the Empirics of Economic Growth, The Quarterly Journal of Economics, Volume 107, Issue 2, May 1992, Pages 407–437, [https://doi.org/10.2307/2118477](https://doi.org/10.2307/2118477)